Coronavirus Updates and Resources

 - National Hopeline Network - Suicide prevention, awareness, and education.
 1-800-SUICIDE (1-800-784-2433) or 1-800-442-HOPE (1-800-442-4673)

 - National Suicide Prevention Lifeline - 1-800-273-TALK (1-800-273-8255).

 University Counseling Services (appointments can be offered by phone)

-Sooners Helping Sooners (emergency financial support accepting requests to help with living expenses during the coming weeks)
+Sooners Helping Sooners (emergency financial support accepting requests to help with living expenses)

 Additional financial resources for both domestic and international students are listed here.
 If you are in Oklahoma and need help with rent, food, or utilities, call 211 or text 211OK to 898211.